pkivolowitz/asm_book/README.md

 ## About The Author

 Perry Kivolowitz's career in the Computer Sciences spans just under five decades.
 He launched more than 5 companies, mostly relating to hardware, image processing and visual effects (for motion pictures and television).
+Perry received Emmy recognition for his work on the The Gathering, the pilot episode of Babylon 5.
+Later he received the Emmy Award for Engineering along with his colleagues at SilhouetteFX, LLC.
+Also, Perry received and Academy Award for Scientific and Technical Achievement for his invention of Shape Driven Warping and Morphing.